Teaching English Conversation to Adult Learners

 Teaching English Conversation to Adults

 Since the 1970s, I have been engaged in teaching English conversation to adult EFL and ESL learners both in the United States and abroad.
 Students in the United States, Taiwan, and Thailand have been in my classes to improve their listening and speaking abilities.
 This has been an interesting, challenging, and rewarding career in seeing people make progress in using spoken English to satisfy various personal needs.
-Through trial and error, I have come up with useful techniques which I share with you in this hub.
+Through trial and error, I have come up with useful techniques that I share with you in this article.
 Many of these techniques are illustrated in my most recent experience of teaching conversation to adults in Thailand.

 Who are Adult EFL and ESL Learners?

-My adult EFL learners in Taiwan and Thailand have been high school and college graduates aged 21-75.
+My adult EFL learners in Taiwan and Thailand have been many high school and college graduates aged 21-80.
 Most of these adults studied English in high school and college for many years.
 Some have only had a few years of education.
 Although many could read very well, their listening and speaking skills were very deficient due to limited exposure to using spoken English.
 Many former students had various professional and semi-professional jobs such as teachers, engineers, accountants, business managers, import-export traders, computer programmers, and government employees.

 In the U.S., my ESL learners were younger adults aged 20-40 who had recently immigrated to America.
 Most were high school or college graduates who needed to improve their listening and speaking skills for survival in U.S. society.
 Others needed to improve their conversation for school studies and getting employment.